lcarlier/EasyMock/README.md

 ### <a name="user-content-compilation-steps"></a> Compilation steps

 EasyMock uses CMake as software build management.
 The commands below can be used to compile the tool.
-Before copy pasting those lines in your terminal, make sure first to set the EASYMOCK_SOURCE environment variable to the place where the EasyMock's code is installed.
+Before copying and pasting those lines in your terminal, make sure first to set the EASYMOCK_SOURCE environment variable to the place where the EasyMock's code is installed.
 ```sh